 The nurse will then clip a small patch of hair and take a small sample of blood which is spun down to check that your dog is fit and able to donate.
 Your dog will then be placed on the table to make a donation of just under a pint (a whole paw full!)
 This is a painless procedure done with your dog fully conscious.

-Providing all the above criteria are met, your dog can make four donations a year of much-needed blood that can help to save the life of up to four other dogs.
+Providing all the above criteria are met, your dog can make six donations a year of much-needed blood that can help to save the life of up to four other dogs with every donation.

-If you would like to know more, go to the Pet Blood Bank UK website where you can find the nearest participating vet.
+If you would like to know more, go to the Pet Blood Bank UK website where you can find the nearest participating vet or liaise with the new mobile unit if you live in the Midlands.